Crohn's disease symptoms and diagnosis background

 Risks of Endoscopy

-1. Disruption of Gut Flora: Bowel preparation agents taken before a colonoscopy have an effect similar to washing out the entire normal microbiota, which can destroy gut bacteria.
-It can take months for the microbiome to recover.
+1. Disruption of Gut Microbiome: Bowel preparation solutions taken before a colonoscopy have the effect of flushing out the normal gut microbiome, which can lead to its destruction.
+It may take several months for the microbiome to recover.

-2. Risk of Bowel Damage: Depending on the operator's skill, the endoscope can scrape or bump the bowel wall during insertion, causing injury or, in severe cases, intestinal perforation.
+2. Risk of Intestinal Injury: Depending on the proficiency of the practitioner, the endoscope can scratch or bump the colon wall during insertion, causing injury or, in severe cases, perforation.

 Risks of Imaging Tests

-Contrast Toxicity: Contrast agents used to evaluate intestinal strictures can have renal toxicity.
+Contrast Agent Toxicity: Contrast agents used to evaluate intestinal strictures can be nephrotoxic (toxic to the kidneys).

 Key Diagnosis